 You may choose to run the bleach inside to clean everything.
 There are, however, other alternatives.
 You can use a long brush that inserts into the hose and a bleached soaked pad attached at the end can clean out the dirt settled and stuck in the insider portion of the hose.

-At the very minimum, there are just three steps to your garden hose maintenance.
+At the very minimum, there are just three steps to your hose maintenance.

-- Don’t forget to empty your garden hose every time after its use.
+- Don’t forget to empty your hose every time after its use.

 - Don’t forget to change the washers.

 Hose Tips Q & A